It’s because of quality, right? Wrong.

 There are a lot of moving parts to understand CBD: grades, types, quantities, and qualities.
 It can all be very confusing.
 Let’s see if we can simplify it.

 First, here’s a little cheat sheet to keep in mind when selecting your CBD, then later we’ll discuss whether the expensive pricing is justified or not.
 You can always research the topics below if you want a more in-depth discussion.
+However, you’ll come across a lot of companies trying to protect themselves from scrutiny.

 1. Know the Difference in CBD Type